tum-esi/RobWoT/Load_URDF_robot/readme.md

 >Related files: load_urdf_class.ts

->Notes: Not all robot URDF can be successfully imported to coppeliasim, it requires complete mesh path
+>Notes: Not all robot URDF can be successfully imported to coppeliasim, it requires complete mesh path or proper package path

 1. Enter the folder **Load_URDF_robot**
 2. Run the following command, this is a simple demo to generate instace of class **robURDF**